Posts

 • Tell me your views on innovation.

-• What crucibleexperiences transformed your thinking about yourself and your role in your family?
+• What crucial experiences transformed your thinking about yourself and your role in your family?
 Your professional life?
 Your role in any organization?

 • Who do you consider examples of great leaders, and what are the characteristics that make them exceptional leaders?